- 15 Dec 2022

 Airtable Sync integration: GitHub Issues

-Airtable Sync integration allows you to bring information from external tools into a single, centralized table within Airtable.
+Learn how to use the Airtable Sync integration feature to bring information from external applications into a single, centralized table within Airtable.
 This article covers the process of syncing issues connected to a GitHub repository, based on a customized filter set up in Airtable, to an Airtable base.
 It's worth noting that this sync integration only works with GitHub Enterprise Cloud or GitHub.com.
 This sync does not work with GitHub Enterprise Server.

 Start by clicking the + symbol next to your list of tables.
 Then, under “Sync data from”, select the “More...” option.
 From there, you should see the "GitHub Issues" option.